 I have been trading locally within the TW Twickenham postal code areas of Twickenham, St Margarets, Teddington and Hampton for over 30 years and I offer a wide range of gardening, garden maintenance and soft landscaping services.

 With all projects I pride myself on doing the best possible job, with Organic Methods and the Recycling of Garden Waste; being of paramount importance.
-For your peace of mind, works are carried out with a professional attitude and are not sub contracted and your property is left: Clean and tidy.
+With all projects works are not sub contracted and your property is left: Clean and tidy.

 My Charges for General Gardening and Garden Maintenance:

 Because most general gardening works, such as pruning weed clearance, etc only take a few hours.
 I charge £65; for the first 4 hours and £35 an hour thereafter.
 Subsequent visits are also charged @ £35 an hour.
-Most general garden maintenance works; such as weeding, pruning, cutting back, lawn cutting, hedge trimming, planting bedding plants etc, can be completed within 2 to 6 hours.
-Depending how big and overgrown the garden is.
+Most general garden maintenance works; such as weeding, pruning, cutting back, lawn cutting, hedge trimming, planting bedding plants etc, can be completed within 2 to 4 hours..

 Estimates for your Gardening Works: